 Booking an Airbnb through Qantas offers 1 Qantas Point per $1 spent.
 Just be sure to log in to your Qantas account before booking so the points can credit.

 You can also earn Qantas Points directly at some hotel chains, such as at Marriott, Hilton and Hyatt properties.
-Some chains will let you earn both hotel points or Qantas Points, while others will let you earn Qantas Points instead of hotel points.
+Most of these chains will let you earn either Qantas Points or hotel points, but not both.